PDR-benchmark-standardization-committee/LTS-benchmark-tool/README.md

 | Requirement for Moving Velocity              | Check for trajection points velocity is within human walking speed (15 m/s) or not.
 The result in stdout is average velocity.|
 | Requirement for Obstacle Avoidance           | Check for trajection points on map is the area that human cannot enter or not.
 The result in stdout is the ratio of coordinate where obstacle exists for total corrdinates. |

+ALIP (Absolute Localization Inapplicable Period) : In ALIP, localization information such as BLE data cannot be used for estimation.

 ## Example of Evaluation Result
 <div align="cenetr">